CUBA: Jewish Life, Culture, Art, Music & More…

 For those who wish, there is a well-known jazz club within a short walk of our hotel, ZORRA Y EL CUERVO JAZZ CLUB.
 Anyone who wishes can join.
 There is an entrance fee and the price of drinks.
 The musicians normally do not show up until close to midnight.

 For those who wish to go to the fabled Tropicana, your guide will be happy to provide directions and information regarding prices for those who might wish to attend this optional activity, as well!

-Depart for a full day tour of Havana and beyond, following in the footsteps of Ernest Hemingway.
-Drive by bus to the “Finca Vigia,” Hemingway’s beloved home, where he lived for 21 years and worked on some of his most famous literary works, such as, “The Old Man and the Sea” and “For Whom the Bell Tolls.”
-Lunch will be served at the “Finca El Divino,” one of the best examples of Cuban Urban Agriculture and the finest restaurant in the area.
+Depart for a full-day tour of Havana and beyond, following in the footsteps of Ernest Hemingway.
+Drive past “Finca Vigia,” Hemingway’s beloved home, where he lived for 21 years and worked on some of his most famous literary works, such as, “The Old Man and the Sea” and “For Whom the Bell Tolls.”
+Lunch will be served at the “Finca El Divino,” one of the best examples of Cuban Urban Agriculture and is considered the finest restaurant in the area.
 Enjoy a short presentation and “People to People” exchange on the subject of sustainable agriculture, followed by Cuban food specialties and a cooking demonstration.